faskowit/brain-networks-across-the-web/README.md

 # brain-networks-across-the-web
-Data across the world wide web ready to be downloaded for your brainhacking pleasure; an aggregation of brain networks, brain data that can be easily massaged into an NxN matrix, and other data helpful for brain network stuff.
+Data across the world wide web ready to be downloaded for your brainhacking pleasure.
+An aggregation of brain networks, regional (node) time series, and various other brain data that can be massaged (processed) into an NxN matrix.
+And other data helpful for brain network stuff too.

 Feel free to add to this (incomplete) list via a pull request!